 I have discovered I have zero self-control around this snack cake.

-- After these are cooked and cooled, they can be kept, covered, at room temperature for up to 2 days.
+Storage: After these are cooked and cooled, they can be kept, covered, at room temperature for up to 2 days.
+Banana-based treats tend to go bad more quickly at room temperature so you need to move them.
 After that, I keep them in the fridge (for another 2-3 days) or freeze them.
 You can pop them straight into the microwave to warm up for a quick breakfast or snack on the go.
+I also like them cold.

 Have a wonderful weekend, and enjoy!